 Physiologic variation of arterial flow in the hand is plentiful with a multitude of anastomoses and variations in flow dominance.

 Innervation to the hand is from the median, ulnar, and radial nerves.
 Each digit/ray has two palmar and two dorsal digital nerves.
 The cutaneous volar aspect of the first three and a half digits is innervated by the median nerve.
 The ulnar nerve entirely innervates the dorsal and volar ulnar half of the fourth and the fifth digit.
 The radial nerve innervates the remainder of the dorsal hand.
 Due to the complex functionality of the hand, it is vital that clinicians reliably report and understand proprioception and grasp strength.
 A multiple innervation distribution is provided to the MCPs, PIPs, and DIPs to facilitate this understanding.

 Three volar Interossei adduct the second, fourth, and fifth digits about an axis formed by the third digit.
-These muscles originate on the metacarpal of the digit being adducted and insert to their respective proximal phalangeal base and extensor hood.
-Adduction occurring along this third digit axis means that the volar interosseous muscle of the second digit is located on its ulnar border, while the interossei of fourth and fifth digit reside on their radial borders.
+These muscles originate on the metacarpal of the digit being adducted and insert into their respective proximal phalangeal base and extensor hood.
+Adduction occurring along this third digit axis means that the volar interosseous muscle of the second digit is located on its ulnar border, while the interossei of the fourth and fifth digits reside on their radial borders.

 Abductor pollicis longus (APL) originates in the forearm, at the midshaft of the radial border of ulna and the ulnar border of radius, as well as the interosseous membrane.
 It inserts to the radial side of the base of the first metacarpal in addition to the trapezium and opponens pollicis fascia.
 This muscle acts to abduct the first digit.